 AI is a classic success story of convergence.
-Neuro-science, Computer Science and Robotics have all converged to create neurological models of the human brain and body.
-Understanding how the human brain is organized, its underlying building blocks and how it interacts is now fueling massive cognitive and perception-based innovation.
-Basic examples include hand-writing and voice recognition, computerized Jeopardy contestants, autonomous vehicles and devices that pass the Turing Test of the 1950s.
-While amazing achievements have been made, AI and Machine Learning are in their infancy and about to provide massive economic change through exponential innovation.
+Neuroscience, Computer Science, and Robotics have all converged to create neurological models of the human brain and body.
+Understanding how the human brain is organized, its underlying building blocks, and how it interacts is fueling massive cognitive and perception-based innovation.
+Primary examples include hand-writing and voice recognition, computerized Jeopardy contestants, autonomous vehicles, and devices that pass the Turing Test of the 1950s.
+While extraordinary achievements have been made, AI and Machine Learning are in their infancy and about to provide massive economic change through exponential innovation.
 Currently, three of the most popular Machine Learning models are:

 - Reinforcement Learning

-Each of these models have played a very important part in AI’s evolution.
-Increasingly fast graphical processing units (GPUs), Cloud Tensor Processing Units (TPUs), hyper-computer scalability, parallel-processing and massive data stores have all enabled super-human cognition and perception.
+Each of these models have played an essential part in AI’s evolution.
+Increasingly fast graphical processing units (GPUs), Cloud Tensor Processing Units (TPUs), hyper-computer scalability, parallel processing and massive data stores have all enabled super-human cognition and perception.
 The Internet and IoT technologies have enabled richer sets of training data.
-Interestingly, the current level of training data is nascent in comparison to the amount of data being captured everyday via Social Media, stock markets, E-Commerce and the Internet of Things (IOT).
+Interestingly, the current level of training data is nascent in comparison to the amount of data being captured every day via Social Media, stock markets, E-Commerce, and the Internet of Things (IoT).

 AI’s Holy Grail

 The ultimate Holy Grail of AI is the achievement of “General Purpose Intelligence”.
-Through the use of multi-layered algorithms that are modeled after our human brains, computers can do something very human, learn and improve their performance.
+Using multi-layered algorithms modeled after our human brains, computers can do something very human: learn and improve their performance.
 The impact of General Intelligence is the ability for machines to augment worker’s cognitive power and or fully automate both repetitive and non-repetitive complex tasks.
 The underlying technology is based on learning algorithms (hidden layers) and historical training data to determine next best actions.

-As an example, Google’s DeepMind recently demonstrated its AlphaGo machine learning capability on the board-game called Go.
+For example, Google’s DeepMind recently demonstrated its AlphaGo machine learning capability on the board game Go.
 Go is a game where points are awarded for surrounding vacant areas on a board or capturing enemy pieces.
 The result was that AlphaGo beat the #1 Go Grandmasters (Lee Se-dol).
 For the first time, AlphaGo simultaneously demonstrated that computers can: